Travelling to University

 When you arrive in the UK you will need to pass through Passport Control, where there are two queues available; one for EEA nationals and one for non-EEA nationals.
-Make sure that you choose the correct queue.
-In addition to showing your passport (or national identity cards for EEA nationals) you will need to hand in your completed Landing Card if you are a non-EEA national – this is supplied by your airline, shipping company or train operator.
+Make sure that you choose the correct queue. n addition to showing your passport (or national identity cards for EEA nationals), you will need to hand in your completed Landing Card.
+If you are a non-EEA national, this is supplied by your airline, shipping company or train operator.
 The immigration officer will check your entry clearance (visa) and stamp your passport to show the date that you entered the UK.

 After immigration you need to collect your bags from the baggage hall and pass through customs.
 There are three exits – the blue exit for travellers from the EU, the red exit for non-EU travellers who have goods to declare and the green exit for those with no goods to declare.
 Unless you are bringing more than your due allowance of tobacco, alcohol or gifts into the UK, you should proceed through the green exit.

 If you have registered with the Meet and Greet (Airport Pickup) service, make sure you look out for representatives of the University at the Arrivals Hall.

 If you require a taxi, coach or train station, follow the signs.